LukeShu/periwinkle/HACKING/rest-api.md

-			Returns an HTTP 200 response containing a list of `Message-ID`s, if the group alias points to a valid group that the user is allowed to se; otherwise returns HTTP 401 ("Unauthorized")
+			Returns an HTTP 200 response containing a list of `Message-ID`s, if the group alias points to a valid group that the user is allowed to se; otherwise returns HTTP 403 ("Forbidden")